adanlbenito/flexfx_kit/README.md

 ```

 #### Usage #2
-Indefinately display properties being sent from the DSP board, enumerated as USB MIDI device #0, to the USB host (CRTL-C to terminate).
+Indefinitely display properties being sent from the DSP board, enumerated as USB MIDI device #0, to the USB host (CRTL-C to terminate).
 The first six columns are the 32-bit property ID and five property values printed in hex/ASCII.
-The last five columns are thge five property values converted from Q28 fixed-point to floating point).
+The last five columns are the same five property values converted from Q28 fixed-point to floating point.
 These rows are printed at a very high rate - as fast as Python can obtain the USB data over MIDI and print to the console.
 ```
 bash$ python flexfx.py 0
 11111111  0478ee7b 08f1dcf7 0478ee7b 00dcd765 fd3f6eac  +0.27952 +0.55905 +0.27952 +0.05392 -0.17201